dev-aman-hear/dev-aman-hear/README.md

 ## ⚡ Fun Fact

 > 💡 First computer mouse was made of wood 🪵
-> ⚡ And now we build AI with billions of parameters 🤯
+> ⚡ Now we build AI that can talk like humans 🤖

 ---